For Apache Druid (incubating) Real-time Process Configuration, see Realtime Configuration.

 Given those expectations, adding a firehose is straightforward and completely encapsulated inside of the interface.
 Adding a plumber is more involved and requires understanding of how the system works to get right, it’s not impossible, but it’s not intended that individuals new to Druid will be able to do it immediately.

-The real-time node exposes several HTTP endpoints for interactions.
+The real-time process exposes several HTTP endpoints for interactions.

-Returns the Druid version, loaded extensions, memory used, total memory and other useful information about the node.
+Returns the Druid version, loaded extensions, memory used, total memory and other useful information about the process.